-Providing several types of haccp training to all Hawaii.
-Bringing over 30 years of real kitchen and management experience, we help foodservice facilities attain a high standard of food safety.
+Providing several types of haccp training with over 30 years of real kitchen and management experience to Oahu and all Hawaii.
+We help foodservice facilities attain a high standard of food safety.

 Hazard analysis and critical control points or HACCP (/ˈhæsʌp/) is a systematic preventive approach to food safety from biological, chemical, and physical hazards in production processes that can cause the finished product to be unsafe, and designs measurements to reduce these risks to a safe level.
 In this manner, HACCP attempts to avoid hazards rather than attempting to inspect finished products for the effects of those hazards.
 The HACCP system can be used at all stages of a food chain, from food production and preparation processes including packaging, distribution, etc. The Food and Drug Administration (FDA) and the United States Department of Agriculture (USDA) require mandatory HACCP programs for juice and meat as an effective approach to food safety and protecting public health.